-In accordance with the federal regulations found in 24 CFR 570, the City of Dalton has prepared this Consolidated Annual Performance and Evaluation Report (CAPER) for the period of July 1, 2017 to June 30, 2018.
-The CAPER presents the City's progress in carrying out projects and activities pursuant to the Program Year (PY) 2017 Annual Action Plan for the Community Development Block Grant (CDBG) funds it received from the United States Department of Housing and Urban Development (HUD) to principally benefit low-to-moderate-income individuals in the City.
+In accordance with the federal regulations found in 24 CFR 570, the City of Dalton has prepared this Consolidated Annual Performance and Evaluation Report (CAPER) for the period of July 1, 2018 to June 30, 2019.
+The CAPER presents the City's progress in carrying out projects and activities pursuant to the Program Year (PY) 2018 Annual Action Plan for the Community Development Block Grant (CDBG) funds it received from the United States Department of Housing and Urban Development (HUD) to principally benefit low-to-moderate-income individuals in the City.

-The 2017 CAPER describes and evaluates how the City of Dalton invested formula funds from HUD to meet affordable housing and community development needs.
-This annual report also provides a general assessment of the City's progress in addressing the priorities and objectives contained in its Five-Year 2014-2018 Consolidated Plan (Con Plan).
+The 2018 CAPER describes and evaluates how the City of Dalton invested formula funds from HUD to meet affordable housing and community development needs.
+This annual report also provides a general assessment of the City's progress in addressing the priorities and objectives contained in its Five-Year 2019-2023 Consolidated Plan (Con Plan).

-The City of Dalton continues to make progress with CDBG funds by increasing housing assistance for low and moderate income persons and allocating CDBG to local non-profit organizations to provide essential social services for the homeless, LMI persons, and non-homeless special needs population.
+The City of Dalton has successfully utilized CDBG funds by increasing housing assistance for low and moderate income persons and allocating CDBG to local non-profit organizations to provide essential social services for the homeless, LMI persons, and non-homeless special needs population.

-The City of Dalton identified the following goals during PY2017:
+The City of Dalton identified the following goals during PY2018:

 - 1. Increase and Improve Affordable Housing

-- 2. Reduce Homelessness-Public Service
+- Reduce Homelessness-Public Service

 - 3. Prevent/Reduce Homelessness-Public Facility

-- 4. Code Enforcement

-- 5. Enrich Community Services
+- 4. Enrich Community Services

-- 6. ADA Improvements

-- 7. Administration and Planning
+- Administration and Planning